Siphoncloud/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-request_full_response | bool | Set to true if you would like additional details on response
+request_full_response | bool | Set to 'true' if you would like additional details on response

-## Get a Specific Kitten
+## Solve a captcha

 ```shell
 curl "http://example.com/api/kittens/2"